1979–80 Philadelphia Flyers season

-The 1979–80 Philadelphia Flyers season was the Philadelphia Flyers' 13th season in the National Hockey League (NHL).
+The 1979–80 Philadelphia Flyers season was the franchise's 13th season in the National Hockey League (NHL).
 This team owns the longest unbeaten streak in major North American sports history in 35 consecutive games (25 wins, 10 ties) without a loss, from October 14 to January 6.
-The Flyers reached the Stanley Cup Finals but lost in six games to the New York Islanders.
+The Flyers reached the Stanley Cup Final but lost in six games to the New York Islanders.

 Off-season

 On August 10, 1979, Bobby Clarke was named a player-assistant coach.
 In order to become an assistant coach, Clarke was required to give up the captaincy due to NHL rules.
 Mel Bridgman was named Clarke's replacement as team captain on October 11.

 Regular season

 The Flyers went undefeated for a North American professional sports record 35 straight games (25–0–10), a record that still stands to this day.
 In doing so, the Flyers wrapped up the Patrick Division title with 14 games to spare and the #1 overall seed in the playoffs.